Legal information

 1. What is a cookie?

-A cookie is a small text file placed on your device (computer, smartphone, tablet) when you browse our website https://stelliane.com (hereinafter the “Site”).
-Cookies collect information about your browsing to improve your user experience.
+A cookie is a small text file placed on your device (computer, smartphone, tablet) when you visit our website https://stelliane.com (hereinafter the “Site”).
+Cookies collect information about your browsing in order to improve your user experience.

 2. Cookie governance